- What Is Payment Routing?

 With almost all goods and services delivered online today, a failed transaction isn’t just a technical hiccup — it’s lost revenue.
 Every declined payment can cost a business a sale, a customer, and long-term trust.

 Intelligent payment routing, also known as smart payment routing, addresses this challenge head-on.
 By automatically directing each transaction through the optimal payment provider, businesses can boost approval rates, lower transaction costs, and ensure a smoother checkout experience.
+For merchants evaluating top credit card processing companies, intelligent routing is one of the key capabilities that can directly influence approval rates, processing costs, and overall payment performance.

-Payment routing is a technology that automatically chooses the most relevant payment provider for each transaction, contributing to the company’s revenue and transaction approval ratio.
 With advanced routing parameters, this technology replaced transaction processing prone to delays and declines on the payment processors’ side, internal limitations on certain types of transactions, their amount, blocked countries list, and other factors.
 It also enables card network optimization and supports multi-acquirer strategy for better authorization rates.

 Watch the video below to better understand what intelligent payment routing is, how it works, and what benefits it brings for businesses.